SoftUni/Programming-Basics-Book-JS-EN/chapter-00.1-about-softuni.md

 ![](/assets/chapter-0-images/SoftUni-Interactive-Classroom-Live-Coding-Exercise.png)

+## Video: SoftUni and SoftUni Judge

+Watch a video lesson about SoftUni and SoftUni Judge here: [https://youtu.be/TDlDXnFCzoo](https://youtu.be/TDlDXnFCzoo).

 ## Judge The Exercise Verification System

 **The SoftUni Judge system** (https://judge.softuni.org) is an automated system on the Internet **that checks solutions to programming problems through a series of tests**. **Real-time** problem transmission and verification: you send a solution and in seconds you get an answer if it's true.
 Each **successful** test gives the points provided for it.
 With a correct solution, you get all the points for the problem.
 With a partially correct solution, you get some of the points for the problem.
 With a completely wrong decision, you get 0 points.